sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 ### HPC for the *long tail* of science:
 * Designed by Dell and SDSC delivering 5.16 peak petaflops
 * Designed and operated on the principle that the majority of computational research is performed at modest scale: large number jobs that run for less than 48 hours, but can be computationally intensvie and generate large amounts of data.
-* An NSF-funded system available through the eXtreme Science and Engineering Discovery Environment (XSEDE) program (https://www.xsede.org).
+* An NSF-funded system that was made available through the eXtreme Science and Engineering Discovery Environment (XSEDE) program (https://www.xsede.org), which is now part of the NSF Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS program).
 * Supports interactive computing and science gateways.
 * Will offer Composible Systems and Cloud Bursting.